NBKRedSpy/DeepLBatch/README.md

 # DeepLBatch

-A command line utility to translate lines in a text file using DeepL.
+A command line utility using DeepL.com's API to translate each line in a file as a stand alone translation.
 Includes batching to reduce API call usage and a cache to reuse previously translated text.

 # Usage